Success After Wooster

 Russian Studies majors pursue a wide range of careers.
 Some go on to graduate school, ultimately to teach at the university or secondary school level, others go to law school or study library science.
 Several have found work with not-for-profit organizations.

 Katarina Greenslade ’16 completed a major in Russian Studies with honors.
-In 2016-17 Katie will be volunteering in Denver, CO with the DOOR program and the Presbyterian Mission.
-After that, Katie plans to pursue an MA in Social Work.
+In 2016-17 Katie is volunteering in Denver, CO with the DOOR program and the Presbyterian Mission.
+After that, Katie plans to pursue an MA in Social Work at Ohio State University.

 Katherine Tuttle ’15 completed a minor in Psychology in addition to the major in Russian Studies and is now working towards being a nurse practitioner.

 Sarah Carracher ’15, who graduated with a degree in English as well as Russian Studies, lives in Wooster and works as a copy editor for The Daily Record.
 She plans on going back to school to get her Master's of Library and Information Science degree and hopes to visit Russia again someday.